Kennynyamai/alx-system_engineering-devops/0x00-shell_basics/README.md

-absolute pathname of current working directory
+File to display contents of current directory